Relevance of on-site and intersite Coulomb interactions in the Kitaev-Heisenberg magnet Na$_3$Co$_2$SbO$_6$

-Here we nail down the underlying exchange mechanisms in Na$_3$Co$_2$SbO$_6$, a honeycomb cobaltate whose macroscopic magnetic properties indicate substantial frustration \cite{Kim_2022, Sanders_et_al,Li_et_al}, presumably arising from sizable, plaquette-dependent \cite{Jackeli_2009, Khaliullin_2005,Liu_2018,Sano_2018}, anisotropic intersite interactions.
-We first demonstrate the power of the quantum chemical methodology through a scan of the many-body Co-site multiplet structure, benchmarked against existing inelastic neutron scattering (INS) data \cite{Kim_2022} and analysis of X-ray spectra \cite{Veenendaal_et_al}.
-Focusing then on intersite effective couplings, we unveil the morphology of Co-Co ansiotropic exchange: the leading nearest-neighbor interaction mechanism is direct, Coulomb exchange according to our quantum chemical study.
-Direct, Coulomb exchange being completely neglected so far in Kitaev-Heisenberg electronic models, our work redefines the overall map of symmetric anisotropic pseudospin interactions in quantum matter.
+Here we pin down the underlying exchange mechanisms in Na$_3$Co$_2$SbO$_6$, a honeycomb cobaltate whose macroscopic magnetic properties indicate substantial frustration \cite{Songvilay_2020,Kim_2022, Sanders_et_al,Li_et_al}, presumably arising from sizable, bond-dependent \cite{Jackeli_2009, Liu_2018} anisotropic intersite interactions.
+We first demonstrate the capabilities of our quantum chemical methodology through a scan of the many-body Co-site multiplet structure, benchmarked against existing inelastic neutron scattering (INS) measurements \cite{Kim_2022} and analysis of X-ray spectra \cite{Veenendaal_et_al}.
+Focusing then on intersite effective couplings, we unveil the morphology of Co-Co ansiotropic exchange: important nearest-neighbor interaction mechanisms turn out to be direct Coulomb exchange and dressing with on-site excitations, according to the quantum chemical data.
+Such physics being neglected in current descriptive electronic models for Kitaev-Heisenberg magnetism, our work redefines the overall map of symmetric anisotropic pseudospin interactions in quantum matter.